KodingBTW/hexstring/README.md

 # HexString
 HexString is a text dumper that creates a binary file which you can edit with your favorite text editor.
 It also allows automatic pointer calculation, making it much easier and faster to translate a ROM.
-It supports compression via DTE/MTE.
+It supports compression different pointers lenght and formats, also support compression via DTE/MTE.

 ## Requirements
 To compile you can use pyinstaller library.